-Lightly Blemished Wholes cashew kernels may be light brown, light ivory, light ash-grey or deep ivory.
-Kernels may show light brown lines, swirls, loops or similar blemishes on the surface, provided that not more than 40 percent of the kernels are affected.
+Lightly Blemished Wholes (LBW) cashew kernels may be light brown, light ivory, light ash-grey or deep ivory.
+Kernels may show light brown speckles or blemishes on the surface, provided that not more than 40 percent of the kernels are affected.

-Lightly Blemished Pieces cashew pieces may be light brown, light ivory, light ash-grey or deep ivory.
-Pieces may show light brown lines, swirls, loops or similar blemishes on the surface, provided that not more than 20 percent of the pieces are affected.
+Lightly Blemished Pieces (LP) cashew pieces may be light brown, light ivory, light ash-grey or deep ivory.
+Pieces may show light brown speckles or blemishes on the surface, provided that not more than 20 percent of the pieces are affected.

-Dessert, Blemished Wholes cashew kernels may be deep yellow, brown, amber or light to deep blue.
-Kernels may be slightly shriveled, immature or may show dark brown lines, swirls, loops or similar pitted spots on the surface, provided that not more than 60 percent of the kernels are affected.
+Blemished Wholes (BW) cashew kernels may be deep yellow, brown, amber or light to deep blue.
+Kernels may be slightly shriveled, immature or may be brown speckled or blemished on the surface, provided that not more than 60 percent of the kernels are affected.